lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

     :name: portal_tut02_step03a
     :alt: A screenshot showing a plot of right ascension versus declination, with points colored by date.

-**A visualization of the object's motion across the sky and LSST's detections.**
+    Figure 4: A visualization of the object's motion across the sky and LSST's detections.

 3.4.
 In the plot above, notice how the points are in four clusters of RA, Dec, and color.
 This demonstrates how the LSST observing strategy covers the moving object's location in four